Free Resource

 Divorce doesn’t stay contained.
 It follows your clients everywhere—into their grief, their nervous system, their parenting, their finances, and the legal process they don’t understand and often fear.
 This guide was written by two attorney-mediators—one of whom is a former practicing therapist—to give you what you were never taught: a clear clinical framework, practical legal literacy, and step-by-step guidance to navigate clients through this challenging period.

-Built around the exact challenges therapists face when clients enter divorce
+Built around the exact challenges therapists face when their clients enter divorce.

 Protect Your Therapeutic Progress